tattersoftware/codeigniter4-workflows/README.md

 ## Features

-Workflows functions as a super-controller for CodeIgniter 4, allowing developers to write their own tasks as REST-ish modules and then string them together for job flow controls.
+**Workflows** functions as a super-controller for CodeIgniter 4, allowing developers to write their own tasks as classes and then string them together for job flow controls.

 ## Installation